Frequently Asked Questions

 Q: What else should I know?

-A: More than sixty percent of our teachers have advanced degrees.
+A: Nearly 50 percent of our teachers have advanced degrees.
 Students have frequent opportunities for project-based experiential, team-based learning.
 We do not overemphasize standardized testing.
 Assessments instead are used to identify specific strengths and weaknesses and to inform future instruction.

 Our onsite outdoor education center allows us to incorporate cooperative learning and leadership skills.
 A service learning program in every grade is tied to spiritual development and lessons about civic responsibility.